 - H17 a) Remove from vertical stand and mount on engine mount stand. - b) Remove prop flange. - c) Clean off oil from sealing surfaces. - d) Use loctite 515 on crankshaft seal carrier to crankface and loctite on cap screws.
 Put a little grease on seal.
 Install seal. - e) Prime crankshaft and new prop flange bolts with loctite primer.
-Using loctite 262 fit flange and torque to 40 nm (30 ft lbs). - e) Wire flange,

-CAUTION if for any reason prop flange or prop has been damaged rear flywheel capscrews should be replaced.
+Using loctite 262 fit flange and torque to 40 nm (30 ft lbs). - f) Wire flange.
+If for any reason the prop flange has been damaged or become detached flywheel capscrews must be replaced.